 Required Item Comments Corrected and uncorrected misstatements Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that we believe are trivial, and communicate them to the appropriate level of management.
-Management has corrected all such misstatements.
 We are required to communicate to you misstatements that remain uncorrected, including any related to prior periods, and the effect, if any, that they may have on the opinion in our report and request their correction.
 There are no such financial statement misstatements that remain uncorrected.
+In addition, we are required to communicate to you all material, corrected misstatements that were brought to the attention of management as a result of our audit procedures.
+Our audit did not identify missatetements that were corrected by management.
 Disagreements with management For purposes of this communication, a disagreement with management is a matter, whether or not resolved to our satisfaction, concerning financial accounting, reporting, or auditing, which could be significant to the financial statements or the auditors' report.
 No such disagreements arose during the course of the audit.
 Management representations We have requested certain representations from management that are included in the management representation letter (see Appendix 1).
 Management's consultations with other accountants In some cases, management may decide to consult with other accountants about auditing and accounting matters.
 Management informed us that, and to our knowledge, there were no such consultations with other accountants.
 Auditor independence We affirm that PKF O'Connor Davies, LLP is independent with respect to the Entity in accordance with relevant professional standards.

-Significant issues discussed with management prior to retention We generally discuss with management a variety of matters, including the application of accounting principles and auditing standards, business conditions affecting the Entity and business plans and strategies that may affect the risks of material misstatement.
+Required Item Comments Significant issues discussed with management prior to retention We generally discuss with management a variety of matters, including the application of accounting principles and auditing standards, business conditions affecting the Entity and business plans and strategies that may affect the risks of material misstatement.
 None of the matters discussed and our responses thereto were a condition to our retention as auditors.
 The Public Authorities and Accountability Act provides that the governing Board of Trustees adopt a written investment policy which confirms to all statutes.
 The Authority has not adopted an investment policy, however they informally follow the Town/Village policy.